Azure/blobxfer/docs/10-cli-usage.md

 * `blobxfer` will attempt to download from blob storage as-is.
 If the source filename is incompatible with the destination operating system, then failure may result.
-* When using SAS, the SAS key must be a container- or share-level SAS if performing recursive directory upload or container/file share download.
+* When using SAS, the SAS key must have container- or share-level permissions if performing recursive directory upload or container/file share download.
 * If uploading via service-level SAS keys, the container or file share must already be created in Azure storage prior to upload.
 Account-level SAS keys with the signed resource type of `c` (i.e., container-level permission) is